 Scholars need to insure their engagement plans are realistic in scope and manageable.

-Scholars will develop a one page draft civic engagement project plan which will be submitted prior to the opening reception.
+Scholars will develop a one page draft civic engagement work plan which will be submitted prior to the opening reception.
 The plan must define:

 - The civic engagement work.